OutSystems/docs-product/src/extensibility-and-integration/mobile-plugins/firebase/intro.md

 </div>

 Firebase is a Google mobile development platform.
-It speeds up development of many development patterns for mobile apps.
+It speeds up the development of many development patterns for mobile apps.
 You can use Firebase in the OutSystems mobile through the following Firebase-based plugins:

 * [Analytics](https://www.outsystems.com/forge/component-overview/10704/firebase-analytics-plugin)
 * [Crash Reporting](https://www.outsystems.com/forge/Component_Overview.aspx?ProjectId=10705)